unitaryfund/mitiq/docs/source/examples/rshadows_tutorial.md

   language: python
   name: python3
 ---
-# Robust Shadow Estimation Notebook
+# Robust Shadow Estimation with Mitiq

 This notebook is a prototype of how to perform robust shadow estimation protocol with mitiq.